The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 Use the most current food available.
 Any grade Tincture of Strength will grant the maximum benefit in UCoB.

-If you wish to minmax further, a non-exhaustive list of best-in-slot configurations will be listed below.
+If you wish to further optimize your gear, a non-exhaustive list of best-in-slot configurations using Resistance Weapons will be listed below.
 You can find a complete list in the dedicated best-in-slot guide for DRK, or use the Tank DPS Calculator to determine your own.

 ## Defensive Cooldown Usage